arianXdev/constitution-sim/README.md

 **Stress-test constitutions with AI-powered agentic politicians before trying them out on a real nation!**

-`constitution-sim` is a research-grade multi-agent simulator.
+`constitution-sim` is a research-grade multi-agent AI simulator.
 You give it a constitution and a scenario; it spins up an LLM-powered agent for each political role (Executive, Legislature, Judiciary, Media, Bureaucracy) and lets them act under the rules you wrote, turn by turn.
 Every action